proxmox/proxmox-offline-mirror/docs/introduction.rst

   The mirror tool to create and manage mirrors and media containing repositories

 ``proxmox-apt-repo``
-  The helper to use media and setup subscription key on offline Proxmox VE, Proxmox Mail Gateway or Proxmox Backup Server systems
+  The helper to use the external medium on offline Proxmox VE, Proxmox Mail Gateway or Proxmox Backup Server systems as well as managing subscriptions on these systems.

 Terminology
 -----------